Rahulgupta7777/Event_Managment/CONTRIBUTING.md

 ### What is Hacktoberfest?
 Hacktoberfest is a month-long celebration of open source software.
 Make 4 quality pull requests to participating repositories and earn a digital reward!

+### Hacktoberfest 2025 Requirements

+#### ✅ PR/MR Validation Criteria

+Your pull requests must meet ALL of the following criteria to count for Hacktoberfest:

+**[out-of-bounds]** Your PR must be within the bounds of Hacktoberfest:
+- Created between **October 1, 2025 (10:00 AM UTC)** and **October 31, 2025 (11:59 PM UTC)**
+- Made to a public, unarchived repository
+- ⚠️ PRs created before October 1 but merged or marked as ready after do NOT count

+**[spam]** Your PR must not be spammy:
+- PRs labeled with "spam" by maintainers will NOT count
+- We use the Node.js RegEx engine with `/\bspam\b/i` to detect spam labels
+- PRs with "hacktoberfest-accepted" label cannot be marked as spam via label
+- Merged PRs without "invalid" label cannot be marked as spam via label
+- ⚠️ Any user with 2+ spammy PRs will be disqualified from Hacktoberfest

+**[participating]** Your PR must be in a participating repository:
+- This repo has the "hacktoberfest" topic ✅
+- OR your PR must have the "hacktoberfest-accepted" label
+- This is a one-time check - once passed, we won't check again

+**[invalid]** Your PR must not be labeled as "invalid":
+- PRs with "invalid" label won't count
+- UNLESS they also have "hacktoberfest-accepted" label

+**[accepted]** Your PR must be accepted:
+- Must be **merged**, have "hacktoberfest-accepted" label, OR have an overall approving review
+- Must NOT be a draft to be considered accepted
+- If accepted via approving review, must NOT be closed
+- Must be accepted by October 31, 2025 (in any timezone, UTC-12 through UTC+14)

+**[7-day review period]** After passing all checks:
+- PR enters a 7-day review period
+- If it fails any check during this time, the timer resets
+- After 7 days, PR is automatically accepted for Hacktoberfest
+- PRs in review on October 31 can continue into November

 ### Hacktoberfest Guidelines
 - **Quality over Quantity**: Focus on meaningful contributions
 - **No Spam**: Low-quality PRs will be marked as `spam` or `invalid`